 Fair Play circa 1954 – A rare giveaway comic book promoting tolerance.
-The story has a Black kid being shut out of a baseball game by a group of white kids until he proves his worth and they let him in the game. fine or better condition.
+The story has a Black kid being shut out of a baseball game by a group of white kids until he proves his worth and they let him in the game.

 Jungle Tales #1-7, circa 1954 – The hero of this series is an African Prince, Waku of the Bantu.
 While not actually the first attempt at a Black hero, it is nonetheless a significant attempt to create a series with a Black lead.
 Published by the company that would later be renamed Marvel Comics, with Stan Lee and John Romita, Sr. playing pivotal roles, this was a well-intentioned and well-made series.
 Waku is seen as a reluctant warrior who favors peaceful resolutions, in language that echoes Gandhi and Dr. King.
 It’s also interesting to note this series was published during the height of 1950s cold war and nuclear hysteria, with “commies” appearing as villains in some of the other strips.
 Unfortunately, Waku of the Bantu didn’t generate enough fan mail to keep his place in this series.

-The Silver age – Black characters began to be introduced in ways that were not overtly racist.
+Black characters began to be introduced in ways that were not overtly racist.
 In parallel with the civil rights movement, Black characters began to take meaningful roles in comics.

-Martin Luther King, Jr. The Montgomery Story, circa 1957.
+Martin Luther King, Jr. And The Montgomery Story, circa 1957.
 This comic details King’s efforts to desegregate the South, which would remain officially segregated for another seven years after this book was published.
 This comic not only recounts Rosa Parks civil disobedience and King’s efforts that follow, but also points to those efforts as the way of the future, the “Montgomery Method” by which official segregation could and would ultimately be overcome.